 Twenty Presidential Scholarships are awarded each year to incoming students with outstanding academic credentials and records of leadership and service beyond the classroom.
 Presidential Scholar Seminars are an important component of the students' academic experience.
 The Honors Advisory Board will select two seminars to be reserved for twenty first-year scholars in the fall and spring semesters.
 The seminars carry 2 hours of credit.
-Compensation of $3000 is added to your check evenly during the months your seminar meets.
+Total compensation of $3190 will be added to your check evenly during the months your seminar meets.
 With departmental approval, you may instead have your stipend forwarded directly to the department in order to allow you release time from regular course load.
-Individuals can offer a Presidential Scholar Seminar once every three years, so applications are restricted to those who did not offer a seminar in 2011-12 and 2012-13.
+Individuals can offer a Presidential Scholar Seminar once every three years, so applications are restricted to those who did not offer a seminar in 2012-13 and 2013-14.

 Four to six additional proposals will be considered for Honors Program seminars available to all upper class honors students for either two or three credits.
 Honors seminars are typically taught as part of a regular load, with potential funding for release time.
 As such, final selection of honors seminars will be dependent on departmental staffing needs and department head approval.

 The board is interested in interdisciplinary seminars that develop analytic skills and stimulate discussion.
 The work should be challenging, but also accessible to non-majors.
 The topic should be of broad general interest.
 We deliberately put no more constraints on the proposals because we are interested in a wide variety of seminar possibilities and value your ideas.

 Please submit your proposal to the University Honors Program (0355) on or before the deadline of Monday, January 13, 2014.
 You can contact me at firstname.lastname@example.org or 3-3175 with any questions.